 Adding a water program with the capacity of ASU, such as outlined in this application, will supplement the current educational programs and fill a gap: outreach to and engagement of the university community of students and faculty.
-It will provide additional programs for timely information and water education, and where appropriate, participation in water-related projects and policy development, to the larger community.
-In addition, it aims to collaborate with RGWCEI and other programs for SLV high school students, to include them in ASU programs where possible as a way to guide them into successful higher education opportunities.
+It will provide additional programs for timely information and water education, and where appropriate, include university participation in water-related projects and policy development, with the larger community, while accessing the community's water expertise to provide university water educational offerings.